 Try retargeting this group with products that are complementary to their previous purchases; alternatively, show them a geographically specific deal.
 This helps customers to feel recognized as individuals, not just another number on a spreadsheet.

 You could even tie your retargeting in with your loyalty program with banners that show customers the number of loyalty points they’ll get if they return and purchase that item, incentivizing them to shop.
+For that to work, make sure that you have a compelling banner ad design that will entice your target audience to click on it and convert them as your customer.

 At-risk customers: surprise and delight